Collections

 The house featured a large entrance hall, an immense fireplace catering for at least twelve people, a beautiful winding staircase leading up to the bedrooms.
 (It has been said that Sophia’s suite was made of Russian wood).
 There was a dining room off which was a conservatory.
 The maids’ rooms had a staircase to them from another wing of the house.
 Furniture had been collected from all over the world as had the trees and shrubs for the garden.

-Thomas M. Brown formerly of the Fencourt Estate and George Graham’s of Ellerslie, was the gardener who laid out the grounds and planted the trees and shrubs, some of which are still flowering today.
+Thomas M Brown, formerly of the Fencourt Estate and George Graham’s of Ellerslie, was the gardener who laid out the grounds and planted the trees and shrubs, some of which are still flowering today.
 He was always happy to show people around.
-Half way up the hill Mrs Thornton placed a seat, marking the place ‘Rest and Be Thankful.’
+Halfway up the hill Mrs Thornton placed a seat, marking the place ‘Rest and Be Thankful.’

 In 1892 the property passed to William Thornton, Sophia’s youngest son, who in 1896 married Hilda Worsp.
-(They had one son Daniel who was killed in World War One)
+They had one son Daniel who was killed in World War One.

-In the 1890’s Maungakawa was the scene of big gatherings of Maori who came from all parts of the North Island.
-King Tawhaio established his Parliament in a meeting house (on what is now the farm of the Muirhead family).
-A printing press was set up on which was printed a newspaper called “Te Paki O Te Matariki” or “Girdle of the Pleiades”, between 1891-1893.
+In the 1890s, Maungakawa was the scene of gatherings of Maori who came from all parts of the North Island.
+King Tawhaio established his Parliament in a meeting house on what was later the farm of the Muirhead family.
+A printing press was set up on which was printed a newspaper called “Te Paki O Te Matariki” or “Girdle of the Pleiades” between 1891-1893.
+It is not known for certain why the Maori abandoned the area, but at one stage an epidemic caused many deaths.